Have Mercy Baby

-"Have Mercy Baby" is a popular rhythm and blues song, written by Billy Ward and Rose Marks, recorded by The Dominoes in Cincinnati, produced by Ralph Bass, and released by Federal Records in 1952.
-It was Number One on the R&B Charts for ten non consecutive weeks.
+"Have Mercy Baby" is a rhythm and blues song written by Billy Ward and Rose Marks.
+It was recorded by The Dominoes in Cincinnati, produced by Ralph Bass, and released by Federal Records in 1952.
+It was number one on the R&B Charts for ten non-consecutive weeks.

 Description

 Clyde McPhatter's roots were in the black church.
 The song is essentially the gospel song "Have Mercy, Jesus" sung in the call-and-response style of a gospel quartet, although it is in the straight twelve-bar blues form that gospel singers disdained.
 In the first chorus McPhatter simply follows the melody, but subsequently he freely improvises in the gospel style with short but spectacular melismas, stringing out phrases to overlap the backup singers responses, interjecting screams and yeahs, shouting a gospel funk.
 The backup band lays down the rhythm and provides the expected tenor sax solo.

 “Have Mercy Baby” would be the final Dominoes recording to feature original bass singer, Bill Brown on background vocals.
 After which, Brown would help found The Checkers (American band).